-Description: The Bethel Bridge lighthouse was one of about a half-dozen beacons situated at various points along the Chesapeake and Delaware (C&D) Canal to warn ships of the numerous locks and bridges along the fourteen-mile-long channel.
-Originally equipped with an oil lamp, the 30-foot wooden tower exhibited a red signal.
+Description: Bethel Bridge Lighthouse was one of about a half-dozen beacons situated at various points along the Chesapeake and Delaware (C&D) Canal to warn ships of the numerous locks and bridges along the fourteen-mile-long channel.
+Originally equipped with an oil lamp, the thirty-foot wooden tower exhibited a red signal.

-The C&D Canal’s history extends far back into pre-colonial days when Dutch cartographer and envoy, Augustine Herman, first proposed the waterway in the mid 1600's.
-Herman noticed that digging a channel across a slender piece of land would join two important bodies of water, the Chesapeake Bay and the Delaware River.
+The C&D Canal’s history extends far back into pre-colonial days when Dutch cartographer and envoy, Augustine Herman, first proposed digging the waterway across a slender piece of land in the mid-1600s to link two important bodies of water, the Chesapeake Bay and the Delaware River.
 The economic implications of the canal were apparent early on, for it would cut the travel distance from Philadelphia to Baltimore by almost 300 miles.

 This grand idea was slow to become a reality, however, and the land in question was explored by surveys a number of times over the next century and a half.
-In 1788 a number of prominent business leaders, including the influential Philadelphia figures Benjamin Franklin and Benjamin Rush, promoted the plan.
-In 1802 decrees by the Pennsylvania, Maryland and Delaware state houses led to the incorporation of the C&D Canal Company.
-The new firm undertook more surveys, and began construction in 1804.
+In 1788, a number of prominent business leaders, including the influential Philadelphia figures of Benjamin Franklin and Benjamin Rush, promoted the plan.
+Decrees by the Pennsylvania, Maryland and Delaware state houses in 1802 led to the incorporation of the C&D Canal Company.
+The new firm undertook more surveys and began construction in 1804.
 The first version of the canal was complex, involving fourteen locks that would connect the Elk River in Maryland with the Christina River in Delaware.
-C&D clearly underestimated the resources needed to complete the project, however, and had to stop construction in 1806 when they ran out of money.
+The C&D Canal company grossly underestimated the resources needed to complete the project, however, and had to stop construction in 1806 when they ran out of money.

 The canal was fourteen miles in length and provided a channel that was ten feet deep and thirty-six feet wide.
 Four wooden bridges traversed the canal, including a covered one at Summit, Delaware, and three swing bridges.
 One of the swinging bridges was the Bethel Bridge, the site of the lighthouse.
 The waterway had two locks in Delaware, at Delaware City and St. Georges, and two in Maryland, both at Chesapeake City.
 All of these locks, which were originally 100 feet long and twenty-two feet wide, were marked with lighthouses similar to the Bethel Bridge beacon.

 The venture proved very profitable at first, as vessels carrying all manner of items including lumber, cotton, coal, grain, and passengers were pulled along the channel by teams of horses and mules.
-1872 saw a peak in cargo tonnage; that year, over 1.3 million tons of goods were brought through the waterway.
+The year 1872 saw a peak in cargo tonnage, when over 1.3 million tons of goods were brought through the waterway.

 Inevitably there were problems with such a complex transportation arrangement.
-From the beginning the use of locks caused water to be lost from the canal’s higher portion to its lower.
+From the beginning, the use of locks caused water to be lost from the canal’s higher portion to its lower.
 Various measures were taken to combat this issue, such as a steam operated pump purchased in 1837.
-Between 1852-54 two steam engines and a wooden waterwheel were placed at the Chesapeake City pumphouse (now home to the Canal Museum).
-This wheel had twelve troughs to scoop up water and deposit it at the higher canal level, and measured 39 feet in diameter and ten feet across.
-The steam engines were 150 horsepower, and burned through eight tons of coal each day.
-They were capable of driving the water wheel to elevate 170 tons of water per minute.
+Between 1852-54, two steam engines and a wooden waterwheel were placed at the Chesapeake City pumphouse (now home to the Canal Museum).
+This wheel had twelve troughs to scoop up water and deposit it at the higher canal level, and measured thirty-nine feet in diameter and ten feet across.
+The 150-horsepower steam engines burned through eight tons of coal each day and were capable of driving the water wheel to elevate 170 tons of water per minute.

 Another persistent difficulty with the canal was the ever-increasing size of ships.
 Steam technology made possible larger boats that possessed a deeper draft, and these could not transit the shallow locks.
-For this reason the canal missed out on a lot of ship traffic; this and the substantial operating and repair cost cut into the company’s bottom line as it saw many vessels bypass the canal.
+For this reason, the canal missed out on a lot of ship traffic.
+The substantial operating and repair cost cut into the company’s bottom line as it saw many vessels bypass the canal.

-Deepening and widening the existing waterway would seem the logical way to solve this problem, but instead there were concerted efforts to find an entirely new route.
+Deepening and widening the existing waterway would have seemed the logical way to solve this problem, but instead there were concerted efforts to find an entirely new route.
 Though numerous companies and committees were formed to study alternate paths, they could not agree on a solution.
-In 1906 Teddy Roosevelt decided to take a fresh look at the C&D Canal, and he established a committee to evaluate the possibility of converting the lock-laden canal to a “free and open waterway.”
+In 1906, Teddy Roosevelt decided to take a fresh look at the C&D Canal, and he established a committee to evaluate the possibility of converting the lock-laden canal to a “free and open waterway.”